What is chloroquine?

-In dermatology, antimalarials such as chloroquine are regarded as appropriate treatments for:
+In dermatology, antimalarial drugs, such as chloroquine, are regarded as appropriate treatments for:

-They are sometimes used to treat other inflammatory skin diseases .
+Antimalarial drugs are sometimes also used to treat other inflammatory skin diseases .

-Children below 6 years of age should not be given chloroquine due to the risk of overdose and acute toxicity.
+Children aged under 6 years of age should not be given chloroquine due to the risk of overdose and acute toxicity.

 The chloroquine dose should be reduced in patients with renal disease, as up to 70% of chloroquine is excreted unchanged in the urine.
-Chloroquine itself can cause reduced kidney function of up to 10% especially in those over 60 years of age.
-Renal impairment results in higher blood levels and therefore increased toxicity risk.
+Chloroquine itself can cause reduced kidney function of up to 10% of patients, especially in those over 60 years of age.
+Renal impairment results in higher blood levels of chloroquine and therefore an increased toxicity risk.

-Chloroquine should be used with caution in patients with known porphyria cutanea tarda (PCT).
-Chloroquine can be used to treat PCT, but in a very low dose (125 mg twice weekly).
-250 mg/d can trigger a porphyria crisis, which can be fatal.
+Chloroquine should be used with caution in patients with known porphyria cutanea tarda.
+Chloroquine can be used to treat porphyria cutanea tarda, but in a very low dose (125 mg twice weekly) as a dosage of 250 mg/day can trigger a porphyria crisis, which can be fatal.

 Chloroquine is contraindicated where there is a known hypersensitivity to 4-aminoquinoline compounds.

-Chloroquine crosses the placenta and is also found in low levels in breast milk, so pregnancy and lactation are often listed contraindications (see DermNet’s pages on drugs in pregnancy and on lactation and the skin).
-However, effects on the fetus and baby have been rarely reported and chloroquine has been continued when required for malaria.
+Chloroquine crosses the placenta and is also found in low levels in breast milk, so pregnancy and lactation are often listed as contraindications to its use (see DermNet’s pages on Safety of medicines taken during pregnancy and Lactation and medications used in dermatology.
+However, effects on the fetus and baby have been rarely reported and chloroquine has been continued during pregnancy and lactation when required for malaria.

-Pre-existing retinopathy and other eye problems such as macular degeneration and cataracts make monitoring more difficult, and so can also be relative contraindications.
+Pre-existing retinopathy (damage to the retina) and other eye problems, such as macular degeneration (blurred vision in the centre of the eye) and cataracts, make monitoring more difficult, and so can also be relative contraindications.

 Chloroquine has similar pharmacokinetics to hydroxychloroquine.
-After identical doses, the tissue levels of chloroquine are 2.5 times those of hydroxychloroquine.
+After identical doses, the tissue levels of chloroquine are 2.5 times those seen with hydroxychloroquine.
 Chloroquine is rapidly and almost completely absorbed from the bowel following oral administration.

-Peak plasma concentrations are reached within 4–12 hours but it takes 4–6 weeks for plasma concentrations to stabilise.
-Therefore, it will take 2–3 months to see a therapeutic effect.
-Up to 70% is excreted unchanged through the kidneys and up to 40% is metabolised in the liver to an active metabolite.
+Peak plasma concentrations of chloroquine are reached within 4–12 hours, but it takes 4–6 weeks for plasma concentrations to stabilise; therefore, it will take 2–3 months to see a therapeutic effect.
+Up to 70% of chloroquine is excreted unchanged through the kidneys and up to 40% is metabolised in the liver into an active metabolite.

-Chloroquine binds to plasma proteins that are deposited in tissues such as the liver, spleen, kidney and lung.
-Chloroquine has a particularly high affinity for melanin-containing cells and hence there are very high levels of chloroquine in the skin (mainly epidermis) and retina.
+Chloroquine binds to plasma proteins that are deposited in tissues, such as the liver, spleen, kidney, and lung.
+Chloroquine has a particularly high affinity for melanin-containing cells and hence there are very high levels of chloroquine in the skin (mainly, the epidermis) and retina.
 Chloroquine has a long half-life, which can vary between 74 hours and 50 days, depending on the cumulative dose.

-The drug can remain in the skin for 6–7 months after cessation of therapy.
+The drug can remain in the skin for 6–7 months after the cessation of therapy.

 Chloroquine phosphate is dispensed as a 250 mg tablet, which is equivalent to 155 mg chloroquine base.

-In PCT, the dose should not exceed 125 mg twice weekly.
+In porphyria cutanea tarda, the dose should not exceed 125 mg twice weekly.

-Chloroquine is not marketed in Australia, where it is only available through the Special Access Scheme.
-It is no longer approved for use in New Zealand but may be available under Section 29.
-See Medsafe, unapproved medications.
+Chloroquine is not marketed in Australia, where it is only available through the Therapeutic Goods Administration's Special Access Scheme.
+It is no longer approved for use in New Zealand, but may be available under Section 29 (see Medsafe's information on unapproved medications).

-No dosage adjustment is provided in the manufacturer’s labelling.
+No dosage adjustment of chloroquine for hepatic impairment is provided in the manufacturer’s labelling.

-The two main ocular effects of chloroquine are corneal deposits (reversible) and retinal toxicity (irreversible).
+The two main ocular effects of chloroquine are reversible corneal deposits and irreversible retinal toxicity.